-Satan had a plan to get man and his wife to break God's commandment.
-He got Eve to question what it was that God actually commanded Adam not to do.
+Satan had a plan to get the man and his wife to break God's commandment.
+He got Eve to question what God commanded Adam not to do.

 "Now the serpent was more subtil than any beast of the field which the LORD God had made.
 And he said unto the woman, Yea, hath God said, Ye shall not eat of every tree of the garden?"
 Gen. 3:1.